 How on Earth do you empower young people with dyslexia to reach their full potential?

-Made possible thanks to the support of a project grant from the Scottish Government's Children and Young People's Early Intervention Fund, through The Corra Foundation, the solution was Dyslexia Unwrapped: a mixed-media, collaborative project that saw us work closely with Dyslexia Scotland, youth groups in its branch network, and its Young Ambassadors.
+This mixed-media, collaborative project saw us work closely with Dyslexia Scotland, its Young Ambassadors, and youth groups in its branch network – all supported with a project grant from the Scottish Government's Children and Young People's Early Intervention Fund, through The Corra Foundation.
 The result is a dyslexia-friendly audio-visual hub, with supporting content and a comprehensive social media strategy.

-Dyslexia Unwrapped provides on-tap, age-appropriate information, and support resources for young people living with dyslexia.
-It features celebratory articles, galleries, and videos, all of which help reduce the stigma associated with dyslexia, and assist young people in educating friends and family members about it.
+Dyslexia Unwrapped provides on-tap, age-appropriate information and resources for young people with dyslexia.
+It features celebratory articles, galleries and videos, to help reduce the stigma associated with dyslexia and enable young people to educate friends and family about it.
 The site also encourages users to share content (infographics, articles, videos) on social media using the hashtag #WiredDifferently and via Dyslexia Unwrapped channels.